vaibhavvikas/jekyll-theme-minimalistic/index.md

 ---
 # About Me:

 I am a research assistant in the Department of Data Science and its Applications, headed by Professor Sebastian Vollmer at DFKI (German Research Center for Artificial Intelligence).
 I am studying Master’s in Computer Science at Technische Universität Kaiserslautern.
-I finished his Bachelor’s degree In Computer science and engineering from The German University in Cairo (GUC), Egypt.
+I finished my Bachelor’s degree In Computer science and engineering from The German University in Cairo (GUC), Egypt.
 I have also worked in the GUC as a teaching assistant after graduating.

 # Research interests:
 I am interested in the Natural Language Processing and Generation area which is a subfield of Machine Learning.
 I love working with Large language models, documents understanding, prompt engineering, code-switching language data, sentiment analysis, and style transfer.
-I am also interested in the area of autonomous vehicles.

 # Experience:
 **Deutsches Forschungszentrum für Künstliche Intelligenz (DFKI), Kaiserslautern, Germany** <br />